Why does FairPrice feel it is important to Do Good?

 For example, we source fresh and frozen chicken from Malaysia, Brazil, Thailand, Denmark and the United States to ensure we are not overly reliant on any one source.

-Housebrands As part of our efforts to moderate costs, we developed an extensive range of housebrand products including chilled & frozen products, groceries like rice, oil, canned food and condiments, dairy products, and non-food items, that are priced about 10 to 20 per cent cheaper than comparable products in the market.
+Housebrands As part of our efforts to keep daily essentials within reach for all in Singapore, we developed an extensive range of housebrand products including chilled & frozen products, groceries like rice, oil, canned food and condiments, dairy products, and non-food items, that are priced about 10 to 20 per cent cheaper than comparable products in the market.
 These products are made by reputable manufacturers and are subject to extensive quality and safety audits.

 For instance, our popular FairPrice Jasmine Fragrant Rice (5kg) and FairPrice Brown Rice (5kg) have maintained their prices of S$8.20* and S$11.20* respectively for the past 4 years.
 Our FairPrice Brown Rice (5kg) is also priced about 40 per cent lower than comparable national brands.